Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

     pit# set-sqfs-links.sh
     ```

-1. Make a note that when performing the [csi handoff of NCN boot artifacts in Redeploy PIT Node](../../install/redeploy_pit_node.md#ncn-boot-artifacts-hand-off), you must be sure to specify these new images.
+1. Make a note that when performing the [csi handoff of NCN boot artifacts in Deploy Final NCN](../../install/deploy_final_ncn.md#ncn-boot-artifacts-hand-off), you must be sure to specify these new images.
 Otherwise ncn-m001 will use the default timezone when it boots, and subsequent reboots of the other NCNs will also lose the customized timezone changes.